 Accreditation: The Teacher Education

-Education (NCATE) and the North Carolina Department of Public Instruction
+Program, accredited by the North Carolina Department of Public Instruction (NCDPI),

 - Elementary Education (K-6):